 After leaving the RAF he established and managed Delta Jets for five years and organized a Kemble Air Show.
 In 2000 he became a consultant and member of the board of directors of Kemble Air Services based at the former RAF airfield at Kemble.
 He retired in 2013.

 Away from aviation he served on the council of the British Schools Exploring Society (now British Exploring) for a number of years before becoming its chairman for ten years.
 He is now a Patron of the Society.

 Over the past twenty years, he has become an established author and lecturer on RAF history with twelve books and over 250 articles to his name.
-For the past thirteen years he has been the aviation obituary writer for the Daily Telegraph and has written over 500 obituaries.
+For the past fourteen years he has been the aviation obituary writer for the Daily Telegraph and has written over 500 obituaries.
 He has also been a consultant editor at the National Archives.

 In 2012 he received the Guild of Air Pilots and Air Navigators Award for Journalism ‘in recognition of his outstanding contribution to the promotion and public awareness of aviation’ and the Air Power Association awarded him the C.P.
 Robertson Memorial Trophy for ‘the best interpretation of the Royal Air Force to the public through constant effort over a number of years’.